• Skip to primary navigation

 Instructions

-• Bake the chocolate cake in a 9 x 13 inch pan according to the directions on the box, adding an extra egg 3 if needed (total of 3) and the chocolate pudding.
+• Bake the chocolate cake in a 9 x 13 inch pan according to the directions on the box, adding an extra egg if needed (total of 3) and the chocolate pudding mix.

-• Remove cake and cool.
-Poke holes evenly spaced with the end of a wooden spoon.
+• Remove cake from the oven and cool.
+Poke holes evenly spaced, about 2/3 into the cake, with the end of a wooden spoon.

-• In a saucepan heat peanut butter, butter and water.
-Stirring until the peanut butter is melted and drips easily off a spoon.
+• In a saucepan, heat peanut butter, butter, and water.
+Whisk together until the peanut butter is melted and drips easily off a spoon.

 • Reserve 2 tablespoons of the peanut butter sauce and pour the remaining amount over the cake.